stateless-solutions/litepaper/litepaper.md

-Through a federated but heterogeneous node network, Stateless encourages data providers to continually refine and enhance their services and provers, fostering a competitive environment with a diverse range of offerings.
-This strategic development positions Stateless as a comprehensive "one-stop" infrastructure solution where consumers can not only access verifiable RPC but also choose from a variety of proof-based services tailored to their specific
+Through a federated but heterogeneous node network, Stateless encourages data providers to continually refine and enhance their services and provers, fostering a cooperative environment with a diverse range of offerings.This strategic development positions Stateless as a comprehensive "one-stop" infrastructure solution where consumers can not only access verifiable RPC but also choose from a variety of proof-based services tailored to their specific